HarryIoannidis/HAFMessenger/docs/misc/CRYPTO.md

 ### Core objective
 - End-to-end encryption between clients with AES-256-GCM for content and per-message IVs, including integrity verification (GCM tag).
-- Key exchange/wrapping with RSA (at least 2048), with no server-side decryption of content.
+- Key exchange/wrapping with RSA-OAEP (default 4096-bit keys, minimum 2048-bit), with no server-side decryption of content.
 - TLS 1.3 with certificate pinning at the transport layer, separate from E2E.
 - Storage of ciphertext blobs and metadata only, with TTL/automatic deletion.